Designing around a small space

 Here are some items we recommend for a small space:

-The Flato Coffee table.
-Glass can be your best friend when it comes to small spaces.
+Gotham Coffee Table: Glass can be your best friend when it comes to small spaces.
 You can really open up a space with glass as it’s translucent and doesn’t add any heaviness to a space.
 It also adds a nice texture element in design when you are dealing with wood floors and possibly concrete wall.
 Round coffee tables (depending on your layout) can actually provide you more space and a better overall flow of your space.

 The Bachelor End Table.
 Multiple diversity comes with this table.
 It’s clean white look disappears into your space, it’s open concept not only takes away extra bulk, but it allows you to tuck this into your sofa to add more floor space, as well as doubles as an extra table for your coffee or laptop!
 The top portion also has a hidden drawer for hiding any extra charging cords, pens and paper…

 The Explorer Nesting Tables.
 Get double duty out of these tables.
 Not only can they stack, you get 3 tables to use at your deposal.
 You can share them around the room so guests get their own table or you can change them up between side table and coffee table!

 Eileen Shelf by BDI: When you have some open wall space and can’t decide between art and storage, the Kingston is the perfect resolution.
 With it’s artistic deign, get that extra design element, while having functionality.
 Keep all your memorabilia from your travels, as well as store important novels on this gorgeous bookshelf.